solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 > with Rust, if not, we recommend you to check out
 > [The Rust Book](https://doc.rust-lang.org/book/).

-- `declare_id!` - a macro for declaring the program’s onchain address
+- `declare_id!` - a macro for declaring the program’s onchain address Anchor uses macros and traits to generate boilerplate Rust code for you.
+These provide a clear structure to your program so you can more easily reason about your code.
+The main high-level macros and attributes are:

+- `declare_id` - a macro for declaring the program’s onchain address
-- `#[program]` - an attribute macro used to denote the module containing the program’s instruction handlers.
+- `#[program]` - an attribute macro used to denote the module containing the program’s instruction handlers. program’s instruction logic
 - `Accounts` - a trait applied to structs representing the list of accounts required for an instruction.
 - `#[account]` - an attribute macro used to define custom account types for the